Skip to content

 7. Press the Details button for more technical info.

-8. Press the View button to open the detailed Calculation Summary report.
-(Note: In HydraCALC Sizer, the buttons are Graphical Pressure Usage Display button and View Calc Summary button, leading to similar reports.)
+8. Note: In HydraCALC Sizer, the buttons are Graphical Pressure Usage Display button and View Calc Summary button, leading to similar reports.)

 HydraCARDs (Troubleshooting)